-In “Outlines part I” tutorial the importance of the outlines was examined.
-A sketch colored with colored pencils is a great example how much outlines can improve the looks of a drawing and make it seem finished.
-Outline with color pens (not just black!) or with very well sharpened pencils.
+In the “Outlines part I” tutorial the importance of the outlines was examined.
+A sketch colored with colored pencils is a great example of how much outlines can improve the looks of a drawing and make it seem finished.
+Outline with color pens (not just black!) or with very well-sharpened pencils.
 Make sure the outlines are slightly darker than the base tone.

 Coloring with colored pencils is a lot of fun, but it takes time and dedication to make the illustration look professional.
 If you enjoy using this media hopefully this tutorial helped you improve your art and make even more fabulous fashion sketches!

-Lastly – if you want to avoid the time-consuming process of filling as much gaps as possible (step 2-3) you can make a foundations of watercolor or markers.
+Lastly – if you want to avoid the time-consuming process of filling as many gaps as possible (step 2-3) you can make a foundation of watercolor or markers.